 When working in research, the idea of security is very different than it is in a clinical role.

 In the clinical world, as long as you are seeing enough patients and reimbursement is sufficient, then it stands to reason that you will have a job.
 When working in research, employment is highly dependent upon funding—and your hours and pay can fluctuate significantly year to year, from full-time work and generous pay, to a very small percentage of a full-time salary.

 Understanding the history of funding and attempting to predict the future of investigators is not a business many of us are trained to fully understand.

 Did you get any special certifications or training along the way to help you get into research?

 Yes – I completed a training in research by completing a Master of Science in Clinical Research prior to taking on the role.

 Since I have been in this combination of roles, I have begun my PhD program.

 Want to explore the world of research, but don’t want to commit to a master’s program quite yet?
 Check out MedBridge Education’s Rehabilitation Research Boot Camp.
 You can earn CEUs while you delve further into the wonderful world of PT/OT/SLP research!
 The best part is it’s included in your unlimited CEU subscription!
 If you don’t belong to MedBridge, it’s my favorite source of non-clinical CEUs around (you can learn more here).
-Please use my affiliate discount code (nonclinicalPT) to save 40% on unlimited CEUs and help support our free content like this spotlight!
+Please use my discount code (TNCPT) to save 40% on unlimited CEUs and help support our free content like this spotlight!